Association football tactics: Free-kicks

-Indirect free-kicks can throw a defence into confusion when taken quickly, or in unexpected directions.
-The third goal of Brazil's 1970 World Cup victory over Italy illustrates the method.
-Brazil's midfield general Gerson Nunes approached rapidly and lofted the dead ball in a high arc almost from the midfield line.
-It found Pelé perfectly positioned near the Italian goal.
-The Brazilian headed down softly and accurately, straight into the path of the onrushing winger Jairzinho, who virtually walked the ball into the net.
-Italy's catenaccio defence was caught out of position here, not only failing to neutralise Pelé, but providing little cover to stop Jairzinho.
-A rapid, daring set-piece kick will often accomplish this unbalancing of defences.
+In addition to trickery, free-kicks can confuse defenses when taken quickly or in an unexpected direction, as shown in Brazil's 1970 World Cup third goal against Italy.
+Brazilian Gerson Nunes took the free kick, approaching rapidly and lofting the ball from the midfield to Pelé, who was positioned near the Italian goal.
+Pelé then headed the ball into the path of teammate Jairzinho, who easily scored, as Italy's defence was caught out of position, not only failing to neutralise Pelé, but also providing little cover to stop Jairzinho.